An-anonymous-coder/Open-Source-Everything/FAQ.md

 - Contributing to the actual software that is listed
 - Anything else you can think of

+Copying my list without making changes *does not help*, and only creates confusion for people trying to find the original, up-to-date list.
+Modifying this list to make it your own *is* alright, since not everyone will agree with my decisions here.
+The software has and always will remain under the GPLv3 license, so I have no control over what you do or don't do.

 # Why is *insert some Firefox-based browser here* not on this list?

 Most Firefox-based browsers cannot be recommended in good faith due to their poor implementation of per-site process isolation, [especially on Android](https://divestos.org/pages/browsers#processIsolation).
-Firefox *does* have an implementation for the desktop versions of the browser, called Fission, but [it is still weaker than the Chromium implementation](https://madaidans-insecurities.github.io/firefox-chromium.html#sandboxing).
+Firefox *does* have an implementation called Fission, for the desktop versions of the browser, but [it is still weaker than the Chromium implementation](https://madaidans-insecurities.github.io/firefox-chromium.html#sandboxing).
 Mullvad Browser and the Tor Browser are the only exceptions, because their privacy benefits with fingerprinting resistance outweigh the security issues.

 # Why is Bitwarden not included in this list?